 Some common Xanax side effects include:

 Certain side effects of Xanax are similar to those of methadone.
 However, a Xanax pill is much more potent than the average dose of methadone.
-Combined with its short-lived effects, it’s become a commonly abused substance.
+Combined with its short-lived effects, it has become a commonly abused substance.
 At Banyan Pompano, we offer an effective benzo treatment that targets the effects of benzodiazepines like Xanax, helping patients recover both mentally and physically from drug abuse.

 Despite how deadly a methadone and Xanax combination is, combining the two is still a common practice among many prescription drug abusers.
 As the opioid epidemic continues, our substance abuse treatment center in Pompano is working hard to administer safe and effective addiction treatment to all of our patients.